thoughtspot/thoughtspot.github.io/_admin/backup-restore/configure-backup.md

 example, you may want to take `FULL` backups late in the evening or on weekends.

 The retention system deletes the oldest stored backup and the corresponding snapshot on a first-in first-out basis (FIFO).
-The deletion takes places *before* the backup that replaces it.
 This means that if you set a bucket retention of 1 the system stores a single backup at any one time.
-And, more importantly, the only backup would be deleted before the next is taken.
-For this reason, you should always set the number of backups to be greater than 2 (two), to ensure you have at least one backup available in the case of a failure while taking a backup.
+The system  deletes the older backup after the new full backup is successful.

 To configure periodic backups: